vitalif/vitastor/docs/config/network.en.md

 If not specified, Vitastor will try to auto-select a RoCEv2 IPv4 GID, then RoCEv2 IPv6 GID, then RoCEv1 IPv4 GID, then RoCEv1 IPv6 GID, then IB GID.
+GID auto-selection is unsupported with libibverbs < v32.

 A correct rdma_gid_index for RoCEv2 is usually 1 (IPv6) or 3 (IPv4).